foreverphoenix/the-phoenix-flavour/content/skyrim-se/introduction/_index.md

 You can find a full list of mods [here](https://docs.google.com/spreadsheets/d/1XFcvzBLykdkSxjX225S9tmqNWFFoTeNWUxBEK5YOIZQ/edit?usp=drive_web&ouid=118321045324288884377).

 - **Visuals:** Cathedral Weathers, Luminosity and Relighting Skyrim, Cathedral Landscapes.
-- **Textures:** Skyrim Realistic Overhaul as base, then Noble Skyrim 2K overwritten by dozens of smaller mods.
+- **Textures:** Noble Skyrim 2K overwritten by dozens of smaller mods (including the RUSTIC series and aMidianBorn).
-- **Distant Level of Detail (LOD):** DynDOLOD is included and mandatory, 3D tree LOD is optional.
+- **Distant Level of Detail (LOD):** DynDOLOD is included and mandatory; 3D tree LOD is optional.
 - **ENBSeries:** Using ENB is optional, there are instructions to add a preset and related mods.
 - **Body Replacer:** Caliente's Beautiful Bodies Enhancer.
-- **Gameplay:** Featuring SimonMagus' suite of lightweight overhauls: Adamant for perks, Mysticism for magic, and Blade & Blunt for combat.
+- **Gameplay:** Featuring the full suite of [SimonMagus' suite of lightweight overhauls](https://www.nexusmods.com/skyrimspecialedition/users/67410746?tab=user+files).
 - **Loot and Rarity:** Concept borrowed from Morrowloot, although much lighter and more stream-lined.
-- **New Companions:** Custom-voiced companions of (arguably) the highest quality are included: Inigo, Lucien and 3DNPCs.
+- **New Companions:** Custom-voiced companions of (arguably) the highest quality are included: Inigo and Lucien.
-- **DLC-Sized Mods:** Interesting NPCs and The Forgotten City.
+- **DLC-Sized Mods:** The Forgotten City in the optional content addon.
 - **Needs and Survival Mods:** None included.

 ### Additional Mods

 Please wait until **after** you completed the guide and tested your setup before adding more mods, otherwise you will no longer be eligible to receive support on our Discord server should you need it.
 We do not - and cannot - offer support for setups that are not 100% TPF.
 This includes **Creation Club** content.

-The Customisation section includes additional mods for which we do offer support.

 ### Our Tools